bcelenza/vesper/README.md

 ## Build and Run

-Run `make build` to build both the probe and the userspace binary, or `make build-probe` / `make build-userspace` separately.
+Run `make build` to build both the probe and the agent binary, or `make build-probe` / `make build-agent` separately.

 You can run the application with: